 No, getting a California driver's license does NOT give you any sort of legal status in the United States.
 Only the U.S. federal government has the power to legalize someone's U.S. immigration status—no individual state can do that.

+What getting a California driver's license does mean is that you are allowed to operate a vehicle within the state of California and to carry an identity card proving that fact.
+That's all.
 The main reason the California legislature passed this law was traffic safety.
 It noted various studies finding that around one in five fatal crashes involved a driver without a proper license; and that millions of California drivers lacked car insurance.

-This law requires you to not only meet the same standards as other prospective drivers do (for example, understanding the traffic laws and having adequate vision), but to:
+As an undocumented person seeking a California driver's license despite having no legal immigration status nor a valid Social Security Number (SSN) will need to meet the terms set out in AB 60.
+This law requires you to not only meet the same standards as other prospective drivers (for example, to understand the traffic laws and have adequate vision to drive safely), but to:

-You will also need to submit proof of your residence in California, such as rental or lease agreements showing your and the landlord's signature, mortgage and home utility bills in your name, school, medical, insurance, bank, and employment records, and so on.
-See the AB 60 Checklist page of the California Department of Motor Vehicles (DMV) website for more specific guidance on what documents to submit.
+You will also need to submit proof of your residence in California, such as rental or lease agreements showing your and the landlord's signature, mortgage and home utility bills in your name, school, medical, insurance, bank, and employment records, a letter from your church, temple, mosque, or other place of worship, and so on.
+If you present documents in a language other than English, you will need to also submit a certified translation or an affidavit of translation into English.

 For details, see the AB 60 Driver License page of the California DMV website.

-The law also forbids discrimination against people holding an AB 60 license, and California police do not, by and large, turn over undocumented people to federal immigration enforcement agents.
+The law also forbids discrimination against people holding an AB 60 license.
+California police do not, by and large, turn over undocumented people to federal immigration enforcement agents.